EBZebra/docs/edge/source/guide/setup.md

 Remove Enterprise Browser by removing the application.

 ### Windows CE
-If you installed the persistant version of Enterprise Browser, it will not be removed after a cold boot.
-To remove it, you will need to manually remove the folder and CPY files that are found in the non-volatile area of memory.
+If you installed the persistent version of Enterprise Browser, it will not be removed after a cold boot.
+To remove it, you will need to manually remove the folder and copy files that are found in the non-volatile area of memory.

 ### Android
 Use Android Settings applet to remove the Enterprise Browser from the device.-->